 Can the Police Legitimately Search My Vehicle Without a Warrant?

-The Fourth Amendment's protection against unlawful search and seizure generally makes arbitrary police car searches illegal.
+The Fourth Amendment's protection against unlawful search and seizure generally prohibits arbitrary vehicle searches by police.
 If the police search your car without a warrant, your permission, or a valid reason, they are violating your constitutional rights.
-Nevertheless, police can search a car without a warrant in a number of circumstances.
+Nevertheless, there are some limited situations in which police can search a car without a warrant or your consent.

 When Can Police Do a Warrantless Search?

-Not every police search must be made pursuant to a lawfully executed warrant.
-The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment, so long as it is reasonable under the circumstances.
+Not every police search must be made under a lawfully executed warrant.
+The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment, so long as it's reasonable under the circumstances.

 So, when can police search your car?
 Generally, under the following circumstances:

-- The officer reasonably believes a search is necessary for their own protection (a hidden weapon, for example)
+- The officer reasonably believes a search is necessary for their own protection (a hidden weapon, for example); and

 Police Can Search Impounded Cars Without a Warrant

 If the police have towed and impounded your car, they have the authority to search your vehicle.
-This search can be as comprehensive as the police wish, and will most likely include opening any locked compartments or boxes found within your car.
-The reason for your car getting towed and impounded does not matter.
+This inventory search can be as comprehensive as the police wish, and will most likely include opening any locked compartments or boxes found within your car.
+The reason why your car was towed and impounded doesn't matter.
 It could be for something as simple as a parking violation or as serious as a car theft.

-Police cannot tow and impound your car for the sole purpose of searching it, however.
+However, police cannot tow and impound your car for the sole purpose of conducting a search.
 Police are required to follow strict procedures when it comes to these types of searches.